 Building better workforces together

 Labor is another big question mark for retailers.
 Between balancing skill needs with employee wants, it can be hard to find the right candidate for different roles—especially tedious, dangerous, or less challenging tasks.
 This is where robots come in.
 They can free up current employees to take on more rewarding or exciting opportunities while keeping all the other tasks chugging along.
-It doesn’t hurt that 20 percent of young people say the chance to work with robotics and AI would be a big draw for them to work for a .company.
+It doesn’t hurt that 20 percent of young people say the chance to work with robotics and AI would be a big draw to work for a certain company either.

 Optimizing for efficiency at every level